 In 2014, the US saw 1.7 million more job openings than hires, the largest gap ever prior to COVID-19.
-Today, that gap stands at 3.2 million more openings than hires, an all-time record!
-In fact, from March to April alone, there were 1 million more jobs open in the US.
-Simply put, there are nowhere near enough people to fill the ever-increasing demand for talent.
+By July 2021, the BLS reported the rate of openings at 10.9 million and hires at 6.7 million.
+That gap is in record territory!
+Very simply, there are nowhere near enough people to fill the ever-increasing demand for talent.

 The impact on specific industries varies.
 In most sectors, job openings exceed remaining job losses (which includes contingent labor).
 Finance, construction and professional and technical services face difficult shortages as they have more than fully recovered their pandemic job losses and have large numbers of job openings.